LucaLanziani/personal-site-hugo/content/posts/2023/02/monitoring-status-dashboards.md

 In time I identified at least three main types of dashboards

 1. Status dashboards
-2. Troubleshooting or Trends dashboards
+2. Troubleshooting and Trends dashboards
 3. Alerting dashboards

 Let’s look at them and see what it should be in each one of them and when you should use them.